devops-sagar/devops-sagar/README.md

   <a href="https://devops-sagar.github.io/portfolio">Sagar Pathak</a>
 </p>

-- 🔭 I’m currently working on Models related to Artificial Intelligence
+- 🔭 I’m currently working as a Software Developer at TCS.
-- 🌱 I’m continuously learning Data Structures and Algorithms
+- 🌱 I’m continuously learning Data Structures and Algorithms along with Software Engineering.
-- 👯 I’m looking to collaborate on my DSA repository to enhance coding skills
+- 👯 I’m looking to collaborate on my DSA repository to enhance coding skills.
-- 🤔 I’m looking for the full-time positions available for New Grads Software Engineers
+- 🤔 I’m always be ready to contribute in the given projects with the best of my ability.
-- 💬 Ask me about Computer Science and its applications
+- 💬 Ask me about Software Engineering, Communication and leadership skills
 - 📫 How to reach me: pathaksagar16@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to make VR games
+- ⚡ Fun fact: I like to build PC from scratch and I love Linux on any other OS.

 ## Languages and Tools: